 - Octave Resource Protocol (ORP): provides your asset with full creation, deletion, read and write capabilities of resources on the Octave edge device.
 This simple, open-spec protocol over UART is very useful for connecting micro-controllers and application processors to Octave.

-- Universal Serial Parser (USP) - Preview: USP helps you read and write data from a serial stream to Octave by providing configurable parameters for parsing serial data.
+- Universal Serial Parser (USP): USP helps you read and write data from a serial stream to Octave by providing configurable parameters for parsing serial data.
 USP is very useful for connecting to machines with legacy or proprietary serial protocol interfaces.